maport/docker-elm/README.md

 ### Issues

  * The `elm repl` for Elm 0.17 seems to be missing the coloured output that was present in Elm 0.16 (although error messages from `elm make` do appear in colour).
 I'm not sure if this is an issue with the build or with the Elm source.
- * If you experience permissions errors and are running OS X and/or docker machine, see issue #2.
+ * If you experience permissions errors and are running OS X and/or docker machine, see [issue 2] (https://github.com/maport/docker-elm/issues/2).